In all honesty, this should be called a SAQ (Sometimes Asked Questions), but I digress . . .

 Q: What are some of your favorite books?

 A: Dune by Frank Herbert, The Once and Future King by T.H.
-White, The Never Ending Story by Michael Ende, The Last Unicorn by Peter S. Beagle, Watership Down by Richard Adams, Mythago Wood by Robert Holdstock, Never Let Me Go by Kazuo Ishiguro, to name a few . . .
+White, The Never Ending Story by Michael Ende, The Last Unicorn by Peter S. Beagle, Watership Down by Richard Adams, Mythago Wood by Robert Holdstock, and Never Let Me Go by Kazuo Ishiguro, to name a few . . .

 Q: How can I contact you?